Mail Lists

 13. Click the Save button.

-The Parameters window will return and the selected criteria will appear in the window.
+The Parameters window returns and the selected criteria is displayed in the window.

 14. Click the Done button.